Taxes for International Students

 When is the deadline to file tax?

-If you need more time to prepare your federal tax return, visit the IRS's Extension of Time to File your Tax Return to learn how to apply for an extension of time to file.
-Filing this form gives you until October to file a return.
+If you need more time to prepare your federal tax return, visit the IRS's Extension of Time to File your Tax Return to learn how to request for an extension of time to file.
+Submitting this request by the April tax filing deadline gives you an extension to file until October 15.

 What Form Do I Need to Fill Out?